 I hope you found this article useful and informative.
 If you know anyone else who might find it helpful, please feel free to share the article.
 And to make sure you don’t miss out on future articles, please sign up for my Weekly Wellness eNewsletter here.
 Along with it, I’ll send you a FREE eBook about recovering from adrenal distress.

-In my long experience as a naturopathic doctor, I have found that we can reverse-engineer healthy methylation by addressing methylation blocks, providing nutrient co-factors, and addressing downstream pathways.
+In my experience as a naturopathic doctor, I have found that we can reverse-engineer healthy methylation by addressing methylation blocks, providing nutrient co-factors, and addressing downstream pathways.

 I understand it is a lot to consider doing all this on your own – which is why I’m very excited to be putting together online classes to help you with the steps outlined in this article.
 This way, you can learn from home and implement strategies to improve your health, your mood, your sleep, and your fertility.
 To learn more about these classes see below, or click here.